 The trials were conducted on Readlyn loam or Tripoli silty clay loam soils.
 All trials had four to six replications.
-Trials summarized in this report were all from one to two-year old established alfalfa stands.
+Trials summarized in this report all were from one-to-two-year-old established alfalfa stands.

 Research comparisons varied with the trials.
-Comparisons included two alfalfa varieties, foliar application timing on 3-4 inch or 6-8 inch canopy heights, and fungicide products of Headline[®], Quadris®, FontelisTM, AproachTM, PriaxorTM and Champ® copper hydroxide.
-Data from copper hydroxide treatments were not included in this summary due to its poor performance relative to the other products.
+Comparisons included two alfalfa varieties, foliar application timing on 3-4 in. or 6-8 in. canopy heights, and fungicide products of Headline®, Quadris®, FontelisTM, AproachTM, PriaxorTM, and Champ® copper hydroxide.
+Data from copper hydroxide treatments were not included in this summary, due to its poor performance relative to the other products.